-Solicit nominations from the required business, labor, education, and governmental entities upon notification of a RWDB vacancy.

-for a board was vote to submit nominees for a board vacancy for the governor's approval.
+Solicit nominations from the required business, labor, education, and governmental entities upon notification of a RWDB vacancy. for a board vacancy for the governor's approval.
 The CEO board must submit at least two nominees for each vacancy to the Governor's office for review.
 The CEO board will review the response from the Governor and make the final selection of a person to fill a vacancy.
 If the revised list of candidates is not acceptable to the board, the CEO board may submit new candidates to the Governor for consideration and repeat the process until a candidate is appointed.
 The CEO board will send an appointment letter to the person selected to fill the vacancy on behalf of the chief elected officials and the governor.